puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***
 ## Collections
-- Name of collection is always like:
+- Name of collection is always of the form:

   "namespace.collectionname"

-Example:
+Examples:
 - `community.kubernetes`
 - `puzzle.puzzle_collection`

 -> FQCN

 <!-- .slide: class="master-content" > -->

 ***
 ## Collections
 -  Creation of Namespace:
-  - first login into Galaxy with GitHub credentials →
+  - First login into Galaxy with GitHub credentials →
-  - namespace created automatically (username)
+  - Namespace created automatically (username)
-- Github issues for other namespaces
+- GitHub issues for other namespaces

 <!-- .slide: class="master-content" > -->